-You can't go wrong with grabbing a blanket and snuggling up to binge a good TV drama.
-In recent times, there have been some spectacular ones to watch, from Line of Duty to Happy Valley, Trigger Point to The Suspect.
+You can't go wrong with grabbing a blanket and snuggling up to binge-watch a good drama on telly.
+In recent times, there have been some spectacular ones to watch, from Line of Duty to Happy Valley, The Suspect to Slow Horses.
 But assuming you've already watched all of those by now, what new TV dramas have you got to look forward to?

-We're here to give you the low-down on all the exciting new and returning programmes you should be keeping your eyes peeled for in the coming months and beyond.
+From new BBC dramas to streaming successes, our TV expert is here to give you the low-down on all of the exciting new and returning programmes you should be keeping your eyes peeled for in the coming months and beyond.

 Best new TV dramas 2025: